getodk/docs/odkx-src/getting-started-2-architect.rst

 Open a browser window to the server, log in with a user that has :guilabel:`Administer Tables` or :guilabel:`Site Admin` privileges.

-Navigate to the :guilabel:`ODK Tables / Current Tables` sub-tab.
+Navigate to the :guilabel:`ODK-X Tables / Current Tables` sub-tab.

 Delete each of the tables here.
 In this case, there will be only one, *Geotagger*.
 The server will now have a set of App-Level files but no data tables, forms for those tables, or data files.
 Except for the app-level files, it is clean.